ScrapeOps/scrapeops-scrapers/bing/python/README.md

 You can view their terms of service [here](https://www.microsoft.com/en-us/servicesagreement).
 Since Bing is a Microsoft product, it is subject to their terms.
 You can view their robots.txt [here](https://www.bing.com/robots.txt).

 ScrapeOps take no responsibility for misuse of this code.
-Ensure you comply with all legal requirements before scraping Amazon.
+Ensure you comply with all legal requirements before scraping Bing.

 ---